OR Travel Nurse Jobs in Tennessee

 side-view-of-doctors-team-discussing-diagnosis-in-H9FJMNX.jpg

 Travel OR nurse jobs in Tennessee put you in the operating room of a state that runs a serious surgical caseload.
-Nashville and Memphis anchor two of the busiest surgical markets in the Southeast, with high-volume programs and Level I trauma centers that keep general, orthopedic, neuro, GI, urology, GYN, ENT, plastics, vascular, and robotic cases moving every day — and they need perioperative travelers who can circulate, scrub, and run a sterile field without missing a beat.
+Nashville and Memphis anchor two of the busiest surgical markets in the Southeast, with high-volume programs and Level I trauma centers that keep general, orthopedic, neuro, GI, urology, GYN, ENT, plastics, vascular, and robotic cases moving every day.
+They need perioperative travelers who can circulate, scrub, and run a sterile field without missing a beat.
 So if you’ve got recent OR experience and the credentials to back it up, Tennessee has steady contracts that fit your background.
-Here’s the deal: this page lays out what travel OR nurse jobs in Tennessee actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.
+Let’s get into it: what travel OR nurse jobs in Tennessee actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.

-Junxion Med Staffing was founded by a traveling surgical tech, so the operating room isn’t foreign territory for us — it’s where the founder spent years.
+Junxion Med Staffing was founded by a traveling surgical tech, so the operating room isn’t foreign territory for us.
+The founder spent years in one.
 Your recruiter knows what perioperative work actually involves: counts, time-outs, room turnover, and the call shift that activates at 2 a.m. for an emergent appy.
 They won’t waste your time pitching you to programs that don’t fit your specialty mix.
-We’re a small, focused team that actually picks up the phone, not a call center grinding through volume.
+We’re a small, focused team, and we answer the phone ourselves instead of routing you through a call center.
 Browse what’s open on the travel OR nurse hub, size up the whole state on our travel healthcare jobs in Tennessee page, or check how to become a traveling nurse if you’re still mapping out the move.

 Travel OR nurse smiling outside a Tennessee surgical center between cases